draktr/difference_gradient_descent/README.md

 ## Installation

-Preferred method to install `findi` is through Python's package installer pip.
+A preferred method to install `findi` is through Python's package installer pip.
 To install `findi`, run this command in your terminal

 ```shell
 pip install findi